Procedure for Disclosing and Assessing Conflicts of Interest

 1.7 The Unit Head shall consider the particulars of the situation as described in the Conflict of Interest Disclosure form and make a recommendation in writing as to the determination of whether a conflict of interest exists; whether it will be allowed to continue or must be disallowed; and, if it is to be allowed, what conditions, if any, should apply.
 The Unit Head submits this written recommendation along with the Conflict of Interest Disclosure Form to the University COI Committee or in the case of situations at the Marine Institute, the Marine Institute COI Sub-Committee.

-1.8 In the case of the Unit Heads, disclosure shall be made to the appropriate Vice-President or the President.
-In the case of the Vice-President receiving a disclosure, he/she shall absent him/herself from the COI Committee's deliberations.
+1.8 In the case of the Unit Heads, disclosure shall be made, as appropriate, to the Dean, Director, Associate Vice-President or Vice-President.
+In the case of the Associate Vice-President receiving a disclosure, he/she shall absent him/herself from the COI Committee's deliberations and the appropriate Vice-President shall act in his stead.

 1.9 In the case of the Vice-Presidents and the President, disclosure shall be made to the Chair of the Board of Regents.